ScooloV/bbpedia/docs/core_rules.md

 ### The Start of A Drive

-nce the coin toss or roll-offf to determine which team will kick
+nce the coin toss or roll-off to determine which team will kick

 and which will receive is
 ![](media/core_rules/image190.jpg)resolved, the coaches will